Municipal socialism

 Municipal socialism is a type of socialism that uses local government to further socialist aims.
 It is a form of municipalism in which its explicitly socialist aims are clearly stated.
 In some contexts the word "municipalism" was tainted with the concept of provincialism.
 However, when it was adopted by various socialist networks in the late nineteenth century, this approach to socialist transformation spread across Europe and North America.
 Following electoral success in a number of localities, by the early twentieth century discussion of municipal socialism took on a more practical character, as Edgard Milhaud, Professor of Political Economy at the University of Geneva. established Annales de la Régie Directe, an academic journal which set out to scientifically examine the initial steps towards transforming areas previously dominated by private enterprise into new forms of public service.
 This journal contributed to a growing network of municipal socialists in Europe and North America, in which three types of movements were united at a local level: trade unions particularly of municipally run public services such as gas, transport, sewage etc., consumer and industrial co-operatives, and other associations of consumers including tenants groups opposed to price and rent increases.

 History

 There have been several historical and contemporary movements that aim to use local government to develop socialism.

 In the United States

 Municipal socialism has been used to describe public ownership of streetcar lines, waterworks, and other local utilities, as was favored by "Progressives" in the United States in the late 1890s/early 1900s.
 The term Sewer Socialism was also used to describe the pragmatic reformist policies of Emil Seidel, Daniel Hoan and Frank Zeidler, Milwaukee's three Socialist mayors in the 20th century.

+During the early Twentieth Century, socialists in a number of municipalities across the United States were successful in bringing about progressive reforms in areas such as education, labor and housing conditions, public health, and child welfare.

 A chapter on municipal socialism appears in Class in America: an Encyclopedia:

 The heyday of municipal socialism is generally considered to have been from 1901 to 1917. [...]
-In 1911 there were seventy-three Cities with socialist mayors, and over 1,200 other socialist elected officials across the nation.
+In 1911 there were seventy-three Cities with socialist mayors, and over 1,200 other socialist elected officials across the nation.New York City mayor Zohran Mamdani, elected in 2025, has been described as a municipal socialist.